catarinab/SEC/HDS/README.md

 ## System Membership services.txt Setup
 The system membership is static for the entire system lifetime, including a predefined leader process.
-The services.txt file describes the following regarding the system membership:
+The services.txt file describes the following regarding the system membership (can be edited as long as it respects the file architecture):
-- Maximum number of byzantine members the system supports (first line of services.txt)
+- Maximum number of byzantine members the system supports 3f+1 (first line of services.txt)
 - The services that are a part of the system, line by line, described as ```hostname port```
 - The first service described in the .txt file is the leader (second line of services.txt)
 - Make sure a new line at the end of the file is added to the services.txt file
-- Make sure its path is ```$ <path to project>/SEC/HDS/services.txt```

 Default services.txt file: